laravel/spark-next-docs/src/spark-stripe/middleware.md

 [[toc]]

 When building a subscription based application, you will commonly need to restrict access to certain routes to users that have an active subscription.
 For example, you may not want to let a user create a project if they are not subscribed to a billing plan.
-For that reason, Spark provides a convenient subscription verification [middleware](https://laravel.com/docs/middleware) that you may use in your application's routes.
+For that reason, Spark provides a convenient subscription verification [middleware](https://laravel.com/docs/middleware) that you may assign to your application's routes.

-If your application uses Laravel 11's new application structure, where the `bootstrap/app.php` file is used to configure the application, then the Spark's subscription verification middleware alias is automatically registered for you.
-However, if you are using an application structure that does not include the `bootstrap/app.php` file, you may need to manually register the `subscribed` middleware alias in your application's `App\Http\Kernel` class:
+If your application uses Laravel 11's streamlined application structure which configures middleware within the `bootstrap/app.php` file, then Spark's subscription verification middleware alias is automatically registered for you internally.
+However, if you are using an application structure that does not utilize the `bootstrap/app.php` file for middleware configuration, you may need to manually register the `subscribed` middleware alias in your application's `App\Http\Kernel` class:

 ```php
 use Spark\Http\Middleware\VerifyBillableIsSubscribed;